This article was updated on July 19, 2018.

 When Hiring Local Talent Is Less Attractive

 Unlike the expat employee, local employees have no experience working inside your organization.
-They will need time to adapt to your organization's procedures and operating routines, from IT systems to reporting structures to communication styles.
+They'll need time to adapt to your organization's procedures and operating routines, from IT systems to reporting structures to communication styles.
 In addition, the local hire may confront language and cultural barriers when interacting with headquarters.

 Just as you'd need to train any expat in adapting to the local market, HR would need to support and train the local hire to adapt to working and communicating effectively within your organization.